 Dr. Dashti holds over 17 years of stem cell tissue engineering and regenerative medicine research experience.
 He is a doctoral NSF Fellow as well as a National University Innovation Fellow and has received core training of translating biomedical academic research from “benchside” to “bedside.”

 We are developing an implantable, bioresorbable medical device to functionally regenerate a damaged esophagus within the body.
-Our device will treat those suffering from advanced Barrett’s Esophagus (chronic regurgitation of stomach acid), esophageal cancer and in pediatrics where birth defects of the esophagus and poisonous ingestions are fatal addressing the $10 billion U.S. annual market.
+Our device will treat those suffering from severe GERD/ advanced Barrett’s Esophagus (chronic regurgitation of stomach acid), esophageal cancer and in pediatrics where birth defects of the esophagus and poisonous ingestions are fatal addressing the $20 billion U.S. annual market.
 Our product improves the standard of care by avoiding surgical reconstruction from the stomach (gastric pull up) and saves over $240,000 per treatment as compared to the standard.